HenrikBengtsson/future.BatchJobs/README.md

 ## Demos
-The [future] package provdides a demo using futures for calculating a set of Mandelbrot planes.
+The [future] package provides a demo using futures for calculating a set of Mandelbrot planes.
 Except from using futures, the demo does not assume anything about what type of futures are used.
 This is up to the user to control.